Homework

 By the time the Indo-European languages first appear in the historical record, they have already spread from wherever they started to all of Europe and most of Asia.
 What hope is there that we can learn about their forebears who lived perhaps thousands of years before recorded history?
 Perhaps this course will offer some hope.
 Let's start with what we can infer from the vocabulary of the proto-Indo-Europeans, which has been preserved in their daughter languages.

 J.P.
 Mallory, a pre-eminent Indo-European archeologist and Douglas Adams, a comparative Indo-European Linguist published a book titled The Oxford Introduction to Proto-Indo-European and the Proto-Indo-European World which attempts to reconstruct proto-Indo-European society from the cognates, or word stems which can be traced back to proto-Indo-European.
-The evidence is somewhat limited; they compile 1474 words, of which only 16 are evident in all 12 language groups, and 402 are attested in only two or three groups, and thus may not go all the way back to proto-Indo-European.
+The evidence is somewhat limited; they compiled a list of 1474 words, of which only 16 are evident in all 12 language groups, and 402 are attested in only two or three groups, and thus may not go all the way back to proto-Indo-European.
 Despite these limitations, there are some interesting observations:

 1) The common words for fauna and flora suggest a temperate zone homeland.
 Common words include aspen, birch, willow, otter, beaver, lynx, and bear.
 The lack of a word for "sea" (instead, "salted lake") suggest an inland location.